 Alcohol Detox Protocol at a Dedicated Detox Center

-Attempting to withdraw from alcohol at home is dangerous due to the risk factors listed above, but at a dedicated detox center like Serenity House Detox, you will be under constant medical supervision to ensure your safety and comfort.
+Attempting to withdraw from alcohol at home is dangerous due to the risk factors listed above, but at a dedicated detox center like Serenity House Detox & Recovery, you will be under constant medical supervision to ensure your safety and comfort.
 Call Serenity House today at 866-294-5309 to find out how detox sets you on the path to recovery.